naamancampbell/rasc/README.md

 # rasc
-Rasc automates the creation of interactive soundtrack webpages
+Rasc automates the creation of interactive soundtrack websites.

+The project is named after the first website created with rasc, the Ren and Stimpy classical music project.